Dependable, Experienced, Knowledgeable

 Schedule a Free Consultation with an Experienced Theft Crimes Lawyer in Hamilton, NJ

 The prosecution must prove your theft crime case beyond a reasonable doubt, which provides many opportunities for my defense team to craft a strong and viable defense.
-At Aydelotte & Scardella Law LLC in Hamilton, NJ, I am dedicated to obtaining the best possible outcome in your case.
+At The Scardella Law Firm LLC in Hamilton, NJ, I am dedicated to obtaining the best possible outcome in your case.
 I represent clients charged with theft of movable property in Robbinsville, Trenton, West Windsor, and everywhere else in New Jersey.
 I offer flexible scheduling options, and I am always available to discuss any questions or issues that you may have.
 For your convenience, I also accept all major credit cards.
 Your first visit to my office is free of charge, so contact me at 609-587-1144 to schedule your free consultation, or fill out this online form.
 The office is located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.

 Frequently Asked Questions About Theft Crime Charges in NJ